stefanbaur/swpscraper/README.md

 # swpscraper
 Since swp.de stopped tweeting their headlines at @SWPde, it's time for a web2tweet-gateway

-Needs: echo tr bash twidge sleep sqlite3 wget grep sed awk test lynx uniq
+Needs: echo tr bash sleep sqlite3 wget grep sed awk test lynx uniq oysttyer

+Note: Oysttyer can be git cloned from https://github.com/oysttyer/oysttyer.git

 TODO: store DB in a suitable directory, add path to DB file for every sqlite3 call, place swpscraper.sh in /usr/local/bin/ or similar, add cron job (be sure to check if script is already running, you don't want multiple instances)